In the Universal Church today, we celebrate the feast of St. Justin the Martyr – one of the first Christian apologists and a martyr for our Faith.

 The Scriptures and the witness of the earliest Christian martyrs led Justin to the realization of faith.
 His conversion happened sometime between the years 132 and 137.
 In his zeal for the Faith, he travelled to Greece, Egypt, Asia Minor, and Italy, bringing many people he encountered closer to Christ.
 According to tradition, he was ordained a priest or a deacon.
 In his writings, Justin wrote: “I have resolved that in all I say, my only purpose will be to speak the truth; I will say it without fear or any other consideration, even if I should at the same hour be cut up in pieces.”

 Justin was a teacher who continually prayed and read the Scriptures.
 He grew to love it with all of his being.
 In his experiences, he was deeply touched and impressed by Christians who were not afraid to die for their belief in and love for Jesus Christ and the Church.
 He used his deep knowledge of pagan philosophy to explain and defend the Christian faith in his many writings.

 It was in Rome that Justin was arrested for being a Christian.
 The judge asked him, “Do you think that by dying you will enter heaven and be rewarded?”
 “I don't just think so,” the saint answered.
 “I am sure of it!”
 He was then put to death; the year was 166.

-Today as we celebrate the Memorial of his life and death we humbly implore the Lord that, attentive to the teaching of St. Justin the Martyr, we may abide at all times in thanksgiving for the gifts knowledge, insight and courage.
+Today, as we celebrate the memorial of his life and death, we humbly implore the Lord that, attentive to the teaching of St. Justin the Martyr, we may abide at all times in thanksgiving for the gifts of knowledge, insight, and courage.
 May Justin watch over our works here at Salt + Light and be pleased with all of our efforts, in the name of the New Evangelization.